 Our culture is currently facing a global mental health epidemic.
 Millions of people are medicated for anxiety and depression disorders.
 More people are being hospitalized and suicide rates are rapidly increasing at a terrifying rate.

-What does mental health have to do with the power of healing through connection?
+What does positive mental health have to do with connection?

 The answer is quite simple…

 Separation = An increase in mental health conditions, such as anxiety and depression

 Connection = A sense of belonging and improvement in mental and physical health.

 However, finding solutions in our fast paced and demanding culture is where this becomes complicated.
 And at times difficult to meet our deeper need for connection.

 Author Johann Hari, traveled the world researching the psychological and environmental factors contributing to anxiety and depression that exist in our society today.
 In his book Lost Connections, he argues that a vast majority of the populations basic psychological human needs are not being met.

 He delves into the deep sense of disconnection that many people are experiencing, which is contributing to the rise in mental health conditions.
 Hari investigates ways that humans are attempting to fill this void.
 Turning to things such as addiction or consumerism.
 He explores solutions for our strong sense of disconnection in today’s culture.